Merkaffe/iAPS/README.md

 Sign and build and give it a try!
 Be sure to select "All Omnipod Types" when doing an "Add Pump" to try out the OmniCore PumpManager
 ```

+## To Add to Tri
+Unfortunately Trio has some special case code for dealing with the OmniKit and OmniBLE Pump Managers.
+Additionally Trio isn't currently set up to handle plugin pump managers gracefally in the general case.
+So a number of Trio changes are needed to add the OmniCore Pump Manager to the Trio app.
+Marion Barker has already done this and can provide more information and a version of Trio
+with all the needed mods to add the current version of the OmniCore Pump Manager to Trio.